Who Asks the Question

 I. The Original Turk

 In 1770, Wolfgang von Kempelen presented the Mechanical Turk to the Habsburg court: a chess-playing automaton that defeated nearly every opponent, including Napoleon and Benjamin Franklin.
 The machine was a fraud.
-A human chess player sat inside the cabinet, operating the mechanism through levers and magnets, invisible to the audience.
+A human chess player sat inside the cabinet, working the mechanism through levers and magnets, invisible to the audience.

 When OpenAI trained GPT-4, the process included a phase called Reinforcement Learning from Human Feedback — RLHF.
-The system release card covers this in a single sentence: "Post-training alignment results in improved performance on measures of factuality and adherence to desired behavior."
-What the sentence conceals is an army: thousands of data workers on Mechanical Turk, Clickworker, Scale AI, and in outsourced labor pools across Kenya, India, and the Philippines, reading model outputs and ranking them.
+The system card covers it in a single sentence: "Post-training alignment results in improved performance on measures of factuality and adherence to desired behavior."
+What the sentence hides is an army: thousands of data workers on Mechanical Turk, Clickworker, Scale AI, and in outsourced labor pools across Kenya, India, and the Philippines, reading model outputs and ranking them.
 Choosing which response is more helpful.
 Flagging which is harmful.
 Writing demonstrations of what a good answer looks like — Socratic dialogues at three hundred dollars apiece.

 II.
 RentAHuman